 Post-divorce mediation is a voluntary, non-litigious way for you and your former spouse to discuss and resolve post-divorce issues.
-The mediated post-divorce issues may include, but are not limited to, alimony and child support modifications, parenting plan adjustments, and college contribution determinations.
+Sessions are held either virtually or in person.
+The mediated post-divorce issues may include, but are not limited to, alimony and child support modifications, parenting plan adjustments, relocation, and college contribution determinations.

 Upon the parties and the Mediator signing a Mediation Agreement, the Mediator, a neutral third party, works with the parties by facilitating discussion, promoting communication and cooperation, and helping the parties craft their own agreement.